 Stored data does not always include explicit labels.
 ML uses “unsupervised learning” when it is given unlabelled data and is left on its own to come up with a segmentation of the data.
 Unsupervised learning is usually good for anomaly detection, for example in the application of detecting cybersecurity intrusion.
 Unsupervised learning is also valuable for “pattern discovery”, that is, the discovery of unsuspected relationships between data.
 However, it should be noted that the patterns discovered in this way generally lack the theoretical underpinning required for ensuring the robustness of the results over time.

-Going back to our train vehicle data of Fig 1, consider the case when vehicle classes have not been assigned to car lengths and weights, and we therefore end up with unlabelled data (inputs with no assigned correct outputs).
+Consider the case when vehicle classes have not been assigned to car lengths and weights, and we therefore end up with unlabelled data (inputs with no assigned correct outputs).
 “Learning” from this data is still possible using algorithms that detect patterns by comparing the inputs and grouping them in clusters.

 The resulting segmentation is ambiguous as one cannot be certain what the clusters represent: the unsupervised learning algorithm does not propose a functional model that underpins the grouping.
 However, this is still a remarkable result, when we consider that the ML system was only given raw data, without any instructions.
 Unsupervised Learning is even more impressive when it can detect patterns in the data that the human eye cannot see.